alexey-martynov/alexey-martynov.github.io/_posts/2024-09-24-complex-latex-usage.md

 code samples are placed in the same directory.
 The top level document should use `\input` directive to read chapters.

-It is convenient have figure and table files in complete form: with `figure`/`tabular` environments, captions and so on.
+It is convenient to have figure and table files in a complete form: with `figure`/`tabular` environments, captions and so on.
 This gives the same labels and formatting in all documents.